-As a farmer , Gideon possessed zero credibility to act like a general in the army neither had he any training at all to be a soldier.
+As a farmer , Gideon possessed zero credibility to act as a general in the army neither had he any training at all to be a soldier.
 An ordinary man of no reputation yet he rose from zero to a hero of faith in Hebrews 11.
-He proved himself to be a brilliant military strategist, when he led 300 warriors to fight legions of Midianites.
+He proved himself to be a brilliant military strategist when he led 300 warriors to fight legions of Midianites.

 For 7 years, Israel faced numerous invasions from their enemies who ruined their crops, devastated their cattle and livelihood.

 The invaders forced them to build shelters in mountain clefts, caves and strong holds.
-That was the consequence of Israel’s unfaithfulness to God when they worship foreign gods and idols.
+Surely the consequence of Israel’s unfaithfulness to God when they worship foreign gods and idols!

 When the Israelites hit rock bottom they cried out to God for help.
-So God sent them a prophet reminding them how He rescued them from slavery in Egypt.
-And how He commanded them not to worship idols in the Promised land.
+Later God sent them a prophet reminding them how He rescued them from slavery in Egypt and how He commanded them not to worship idols in the Promised land.

 How quickly they had forsaken and disobeyed God (Judges 6:8-10).
 Yet He heard their lament by sending an angel to Gideon while he was threshing wheat in a winepress pit.
 Gideon accepted the challenge after overcoming his doubts and fears.
 He recruited 32,000 men to defend Israel from invasion .